cx-michael-fowler/ScanLogParser/README.md

 __PARAMETER logPath__
 The file path for the Scan Log to be processed.
 Use when parsing a downloaded log file

-__PARAMETER cxOne__
-Switch to specifify log has been downloaded from CxOne

 __PARAMETER scanId__
 A Checkmarx One Scan ID which will be used to retrieve the SAST log